It’s How She Rolls: Florida Roller Derby

 By Jodi Mailander Farrell

-Since 2005, roller derby has been making a huge comeback.
-In Florida, more than a dozen all-girls derby teams duke it out throughout the state year-round.
+Roller derby has been making a comeback.
+In Florida, at least a half-dozen all-girls derby teams duke it out throughout the state year-round.

 Teams today follow the guidelines of Women’s Flat Track Derby Association (WFTDA), the governing body for rules, safety, and ranking structure.
 The bouts are broken down into two teams of five girls.
 Four are blockers and one is a jammer, the only team members who can score points.